pinkraven/rollercoaster-game/README.md

 #Rollercoaster Game Tutorial

 In this short tutorial we are going to create a simple game, with a rollercoaster cart going along a pathway(rail), implmenting the basics to draw the rail and the movement physics.
 This little tutorial can be used to create games similar to the ones published on [rollercoaster games].
-The tutorial is based on [actionscript.org examples].
+The tutorial is based on [actionscript.org examples][1].

 1. Define Rollercoaster Track Drawing Segments
 2. Build the Rail Using Bezier Curves